-Importance to stakeholders is determined by external stakeholders' rating of the ESG-related topics in terms of their importance to the society/ environment and their relevance to the Group.

-Importance to business continuity and development is determined by internal stakeholders' rating of the likelihood and level of the potential impact of the topics affecting our business continuity and development.
+- Importance to stakeholders is determined by external stakeholders' rating of the ESG-related topics in terms of their importance to the society/ environment and their relevance to the Group. - Importance to the Group's business continuity and development is determined by internal stakeholders' rating of the likelihood and level of the potential impact of the topics affecting our business continuity and development.